fsimoneau/LoremJS/README.md

 ## How to use LoremJS

-Get a text with 300 words :
+Get a text of 300 words :

 ```shell
 LoremJS.get(300);